LA1975/SportsNewsNZ-api/readme.md

 newspaperId = stuff||odt||nzherald

-Generates a json of newspaper articles tagged with climate from the one paper with full url
+Generates a json of newspaper articles tagged with "Sport" from the one paper with full url

 js modules used: